uhm-descartes/ee643spring2024/morea/02-overview/reading-building-blocks.md

 Note that for each block in the transmitter, there is a counterpart in the receiver.
 Let us divide into each block and discuss their roles.

-## Source Encoder and Source Decoder
+## Source encoder and source decoder

 <figure style="text-align: center;">
   <img src="02-building-blocks-source-coding.png" alt="Source coding in a typical communication system" width="500">